oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app/setup_apex_chatbot.md

 ## Introduction

-This lab will take you through the steps needed apply necessary grant privileges for the APEX workspace, install sample data, import the prebuilt APEX Chatbot and install the remaining pl/sql for the APEX Chatbot.
+This lab will take you through the steps needed to: apply necessary grant privileges for the APEX workspace, install sample data, import the prebuilt APEX Chatbot and install the remaining pl/sql for the APEX Chatbot.

 Estimated Time: 30 minutes